sgerogia/sgerogia.github.io/_posts/2022-09-12-Chainlink-Oracle.md

 From an abstract level they are very similar:
 * An Oracle contract called by Consumers.
-* An off-chain process listening for Oracle events
+* An off-chain process listening for Oracle events.
 * The Oracle gathering the generated data and passing them back.

-In terms of platform cohorts, they differ.
+In terms of platform user cohorts/personas, they differ.
 * Chainlink assumes (in fact, it forces!) that data providers (*Node Operators*) maintain their own hardware infrastructure.
  It assists them by providing the Chainlink node as a configurable and versatile process tool.
-Consensus if left for the underlying chain, while nodes focus on data handling.
-In this model, the data consumer puts trust on the Node Operator's infrastructure.
+Consensus is left for the underlying chain, while nodes focus on data handling.
+In this model, the data consumer puts trust on the Node Operator's infrastructure, assisted by the incentives of the Chainlink protocol.
 * Band utilizes the existing infrastructure of *Validators* to handle data retrieval.
-Band's platform apeals to the user cohort of independent *Oracle Developers*, not wanting to maintain their own infrastructure.
+Band's platform appeals to the user persona of independent *Oracle Developers*, who do not want to maintain their own infrastructure.
-They develop the data retrieval code and Oracle contracts, deploy them on-chain and Validators take care of the execution.
+It allows them to develop the data retrieval logic and Oracle contracts, deploy them on-chain and off-load execution to Validators.
 In this model, consensus and data quality are inherently intertwined: if you trust the chain's consensus validation, you also trust the data.

-If you have gone through both Band and Chainlink blog posts, you may have noticed that Chainlink poses a higher barrier-to-entry for an Oracle provider.
+Going through both Band and Chainlink blog posts, you may have noticed that Chainlink poses a higher barrier-to-entry for an Oracle provider.
 This is a big drawback, which offerings like [Node-as-a-Service][72] are attempting to cover.
-On the other hand, the maturity of Chainlink (supported blockchains, development community) makes it more attractive in terms as a business proposition.
-In plain words, the immediate [TAM][73] is larger, therefore more requests and revenue is to be expected.
+On the other hand, the maturity of Chainlink (supported blockchains, development community) makes it more attractive as a "business proposition".
+In plain words, the immediate [TAM][73] (number of chains) is larger, therefore more requests and revenue is to be expected.

 In the case of Band, the ability to allow any "unvetted" developer to become an Oracle Provider is mitigated by transparency; all
 Oracle and Data Source code lives on-chain for anyone to scrutinise.
 This poses a problem as there is no room for [IP][74] protection.
 Recall how in the Band blog post, we had to effectively [reveal the API key on-chain][75].
 The only mitigation would be, ...you guessed it!, for the Oracle Developer to deploy their proprietary code on their own infrastructure.

+No free lunches, just different sets of trade-offs.

 # Parting thought